geduldcapital/jse_reference_data/README.md

 ## Contribute

-If you would like to contribute to the development and maintenance of this data, clone the repo, make changes and send me a pull request.
+If you would like to contribute to the improvment and maintenance of this data, clone the repo, make changes and send a pull request.

-Usually chnages will consitute the fixing and updating of values or the addition of columns.
-Deletion of values and especially columns will be done (and approved) in special cases only.
+See the open issues for specific fix and enhancement requests.

 Also if you would like to contribute other reference data for other instruments (Unit trusts, Futures, Warrants, options etc), it would be appreciated.
 The data can be for any other country given that the data is not available in a convenient format anywhere else and you have the permission to publish it under the creative commons license.

 ##License:

-All the data in this repository is licensed under the creative commons CCO 1.0 licence.
+All the data in this repository is licensed under the creative commons [CCO 1.0] licence.

 See the licence file.